Kandhamal district

 Kandhamal district is a district in the state of Odisha, India.
-The district headquarters of the district is Phulbani.
+The District headquarters is the city of Phulbani.
+It is a district full with natural beauties, including wild animals and birds.

 Kandhamal is famous for its local turmeric renowned as 'Kandhamal Haldi' which has earned the Geographical indication (GI) tag from Intellectual Property India, an organisation functioning under the auspices of the Ministry of Commerce and Industry (India).
-It is the district full with natural beauties includes wild animals and birds.

 History

-Kandhamal district was created on 1 January 1994 from the former Phulbani district as a result of district reorganization in the state of Odisha.
-It is a tribal-dominated district, where a majority of the people belong to the Kondh (Kandha) tribe.
+The Kandhamal district was established on January 1, 1994, following the division of Phulbani District into Kandhamal and Boudh Districts in Odisha, India.
+The district derived its name from the prominent Kandha tribe, which inhabits the region.